 The foundation stone of the Hall of Residence was laid on 26 March 1925, and the name ‘Sancta Sophia’ was chosen.
-The name is a combination of Latin and Greek words meaning ‘holy wisdom’ and also commemorates the founder of the Religious of the Sacred Heart, Madeleine Sophie Barat, who was canonised in 1925.
-The Latin College motto, in sapientia ambulate, meaning ‘walk in wisdom’ also conveys the hope of the founders that wisdom would guide the young women entrusted to their care.
+The name is a combination of Latin and Greek words meaning ‘holy wisdom’ and commemorates the founder of the Religious of the Sacred Heart, Madeleine Sophie Barat, who was canonised in 1925.
+The Latin College motto, In Sapientia Ambulate, meaning ‘walk in wisdom’ also conveys the hope of the founders that wisdom would guide the young women entrusted to their care.

 Archbishop Michael Kelly was appointed Visitor of the College and, in due course, the newly elected Council of eighteen members appointed Reverend Mother Margaret MacRory as the first Principal.

-The first students moved into the Hall in its current location on Missenden Road, on 15 March, 1926.
-There were 23 women in the first cohort of students; three of them student nuns, and 20 lay students.
+The first students moved into the Hall in its current location on Missenden Road, on 15 March 1926.
+There were twenty-three women in the first cohort of students; three of them student nuns, and twenty lay students.
 Included were both undergraduate and graduate students, studying in the fields of Medicine, Law, Arts, Science and Education.
-Three years later, in 1929, the Hall was raised by Act of Parliament to the status of a College within the University of Sydney.
-It remained under the administration of the Religious of the Sacred Heart until December 1991 when the first lay Principal, Mrs. Janice Raggio, was appointed.
+Three years later, in 1929, the Hall was raised by Act of Parliament to the status of a College within The University of Sydney.
+It remained under the administration of the Religious of the Sacred Heart until December 1991 when the first lay Principal, Mrs Janice Raggio, was appointed.

-Over the years there have been many generous benefactors of the College, notably the Sheldon family.
+Over the years, there have been many generous benefactors of the College, notably the Sheldon family.
 Lady Blanche Sheldon, a foundation member of the College Council, contributed the cost of the three-story wing facing Missenden Road and in 1957 Sir Mark and Lady Sheldon donated the dining hall which bears their name.
 Further additions have been made to the College over the years: the East Wing and kitchen were built in 1961, the Octagon building in 1963; the McDonald Wing in 1970 and the Vice-Principal’s and Principal’s flats in 1990 and 1993, respectively.
 Sancta Sophia Graduate House was officially opened by Governor, Her Excellency Marie Bashir and blessed by Cardinal George Pell on 26 March 2014.

-A detailed history of Sancta Sophia College, Wisdom Built Herself a House by Marie Kennedy RSCJ, was published in 1997 and is available for purchase from the College.
+A detailed history of Sancta Sophia College, Wisdom Built Herself a House by Sr Marie Kennedy RSCJ, was published in 1997.